GEOS-ESM/SMT-Nebulae/knowledgeDB/README.md

 python -m venv .venv
 source .venv/bin/activate

-# Install mkdocs-material into that virtual environment
+# Install mkdocs-material and mkdocs-drawio into that virtual environment
-pip install mkdocs-material
+pip install mkdocs-material mkdocs-drawio

 # Run the built-in development server to look at the documentation locally
 mkdocs serve